eirikhanasand/iikg2001/exam/exam21.md

 6. The session ID is strong, usually based on MAC addresses or reverse-DNS results.

 ## Question 40
-Which of the following is NOT part of a DFD?
+Which of the following is NOT part of a DFD?<br/>
 Select one alternative:

 1. Data store